pedroalvesbatista/singularity-admindocs/installation.rst

    recommended) Required to run containers without root or setuid privilege.

-RHEL & CentOS 6 do not support these features, but Singularity can be used with some limitations.
+RHEL & CentOS 6 do not support these features, but Apptainer can be used with some limitations.

 Filesystem support / limitations
 ================================

-Singularity supports most filesystems, but there are some limitations when installing Singularity on, or running containers from, common parallel / network filesystems.
+Apptainer supports most filesystems, but there are some limitations when installing Apptainer on, or running containers from, common parallel / network filesystems.
 In general:

- - We strongly recommend installing Singularity on local disk on each compute node.
+ - We strongly recommend installing Apptainer on local disk on each compute node.
- - If Singularity is installed to a network location, a ``--localstatedir`` should be provided on each node, and Singularity configured to use it.
+ - If Apptainer is installed to a network location, a ``--localstatedir`` should be provided on each node, and Apptainer configured to use it.
  - The ``--localstatedir`` filesystem should support overlay mounts.
  - ``TMPDIR`` / ``SINGULARITY_TMPDIR`` should be on a local filesystem